im-api/6to4/README.md

-Here’s the updated README.md file incorporating the new download method:

-markdown
-Copy code
 # Tunnel Management Script

 This script provides functionality to manage 6to4 tunnels on a Linux system.
 It supports creating, listing, and removing tunnels, as well as making tunnel configurations permanent and configuring the `rc-local` service for system startup.